ZhaohuaFang/Data-Structures-and-Algorithms/README.md

 To deal with this problem, I used a two-stage method to determine whether two line segments intersect, which are rapid rejection experiment and straddle experiment.

 Despite using 'struct' to define two line segments, I use two 'class' to define points and line segments respectively.

+This is GPA 01 assignment of Foundations of Data Structures, IITBombayX: CS213.1x, on edX.